 The Burnaby Mountain Urban Trail provides access to the Trans Canada Trail.
-This trail was started in 1992 - Canada 's 125th birthday.
-It will be about 24,000 kilometres long when it's finished and will stretch from the west coast of Canada to the east coast.
-In addition, a branch of the trail will extend up into the Arctic.
+This trail was started in 1992—Canada's 125th birthday.
+It's about 24,000 kilometres long and stretches from the west coast of Canada to the east coast.
+In addition, a branch extends up into the Arctic.

 A trikke is a three-wheeled vehicle that looks something like a non-motorized scooter.
 The rider propels the trikke by shifting their body weight.
 The video below shows the Burnaby Mountain Urban Trail as well as trikkes in action.

-Since walking, nature study and photography are three of my favourite activities, I'm very lucky to live where I do.
+Since walking, nature study, and photography are three of my favourite activities, I'm very lucky to live where I do.
 I can travel a short distance along my local urban trail, walk (or cycle) into other parts of Burnaby or into Vancouver along trails, or follow the Trans Canada Trail up Burnaby Mountain.
 I get exercise and see beautiful and interesting scenery at the same time.
 That's a great combination.

 © 2013 Linda Crampton